nandu101/digitas/README.txt

 -------------
- First Go to admin->config->development->Digitas Add Data and after go to admin->config->development->Digitas View Data and see the custom user data
+ First Go to admin->config->development->Digitas Add Data and after go to admin->config->development->Digitas View Data and see the custom user data And also check REST API to Expose this data in JSON format on postman GET url "<host>/api/get-data"